 - Network Configuration Operators - this groups gives its users permissions to configure networking features in Windows.

-- Performance Log Users & Performance Monitor Users - these are other hard to explain user groups.
-Their members are given permissions to perform advanced logging in Windows and collect performance data.
-However, I am not aware of how these permissions actually work and of scenarios when these user groups are useful.
+- Performance Log Users & Performance Monitor Users - members are given permissions to perform advanced logging in Windows and collect performance data.
+However, I am not aware of how these permissions actually work and of any scenarios when this user group is useful.

 - Remote Desktop Users - this user group provides its members with permissions to logon remotely to the computer, via the Remote Desktop.